 Do I need to attend classes in Cork?

-Classes for Year 1 are completed on the MTU Cork campus.
+Classes for year 1 are completed on the MTU Bishopstown campus, Cork

 Years 2 & 3 will be completed at AFTA, Cork Airport.

 - Yes.
 All MTU awards are mapped to the National Framework of Qualifications which in turn is mapped to the European Framework for Qualifications.
 This allows for mutual recognition and through that world-wide validity.
 Both NFQ and EFQ are legislation-based entities.

 - Upon complete of studies at AFTA each cadet will have attained a fATPL, consisting of a Commercial Pilot’s Licence (CPL) and Multi Engine Instrument Rating (MEIR) and will have completed an APS MCC course and aUPRT training.

 The key benefit of this programme is undertaking a programme that trains you as a pilot while also developing your business skills.
 Years 1 and 4 are mainly business and years 2 and 3 are mainly aviation.

 When I commence flight training at AFTA, am I still considered an MTU student?

 Yes, enrolled students will be registered MTU students throughout the programme.
 This will confer access to all of MTU’s facilities.

 MTU has developed a website which gives full details of all modules for all courses.
 The website also has information on recommended textbooks, average weekly workload, assessments and exams.

 This pathway enables students to gain a broad understanding of commercial and operational considerations of a business environment with some emphasis on that of an airline environment.
 Decision making and teamwork skills are enhanced during these stages which lend themselves to increasing the abilities of the student and creating a better equipped pilot.
 The competencies developed during this programme will help put students in a position whereby they can progress their professional aviation careers in an industry that is multi-faceted and where transferable skills are invaluable.